 1920 East Riverside Dr. D140

 Pho Please is a Vietnamese eatery that offers a simple menu highlighted by quality ingredients.
 It’s a great place to go if you’re looking for some of the best places to eat in Austin and particularly when you want to grab a cup of boba.
 Their flavors include black milk tea, matcha green Thai tea, and lychee fruit tea.
+Pair it with one of their noodle dishes, which are definitely not to be missed!

 9. Bambu Dessert & Drinks